-The evaluation committee of De Vlaamse Waterweg nv will assess the application within 6 weeks.
+The evaluation committee of De Vlaamse Waterweg nv will assess the application.
 If the application is approved, the applicant will be contacted for an interview in which all practical matters will be discussed.
 After that, everything can be recorded in an agreement.
 The tests are then performed according to the code of conduct and the agreement.

 During testing, the testing organization completes a report on their test.
 This report states:

 - A description of the testing activities, including date, position and time

 - A description of the problems encountered by the tester and how they were solved

 The report is signed and sent to the SPOC for validation after the end of the test.